Total Distance: 42.5 km

 The site was accessed by a steep set of wooden stairs built to negotiate the slope.
 It was in a grove of red pines and only had one decent tent pad, on which I set up my bug shelter over my hammock.
 The bugs were a little thick on this one, too.

 It had been a long day of tripping in cold, wet, windy conditions.
 I had completed 3.5 km of portaging, double carrying on the vast majority.
-After a chilly swim to wash the grime off, I got into dry clothes and made a hearty chili dinner.
+After begrudgingly taking a chilly dip in the lake to wash the grime off, I got into dry clothes and made a hearty chili dinner.
 Though small, the site was private.
 I was thankful and appreciative.
-The sun even came out to poke through the clouds.
+The sun even came out to poke through the clouds somewhat.

 Day 4 - Maple Lake to Kioshkokwi Lake